qutip/qutip/doc/guide/guide-measurement.rst

 orthogonal), so `measure(spin_z, up)` returns the state `up` 100% percent of the time and `measure(spin_z, down)` returns the state `down` 100% of the time.

-Note how :func:`~qutip.measurement.measure` returns a pair of values.
+Note how :func:`~qutip.measurement.measure_observable` returns a pair of values.
 The first is the measured value, i.e. an eigenvalue of the operator (e.g. `1.0`), and the second is the state of the quantum system after the measurement, i.e. an eigenvector of the operator (e.g. `up`).